sagemath/sagewiki_to_gh-2022-10-10/combinat.md

 === Documentation ===

  * From sage 3.4 on, the documentation system is based on ReST/Sphinx.
-Here are some [[HelpOnTheDoc|help about the new doc system]]
+Here are some [[combinat/HelpOnTheDoc|help about the new doc system]]